cgarciae/treex/README.md

 ```

 ### State Management
-Treex takes a "direct" approach to state management, that is, state is updated inplace by the Module when ever it needs to.
+Treex takes a "direct" approach to state management, i.e., state is updated in-place by the Module whenever it needs to.
 For example, this module will calculate the running average of its input:
 ```python
 class Average(tx.Module):
     count: tx.State